Components of State Anti-Bullying Laws and Regulations

 What are the policy requirements for schools to prevent and respond to bullying behavior?

-Washington school districts must adopt a harassment, intimidation, and bullying prevention policy and procedure.
-School district policies and procedures must contain key policy and procedural elements that are contained in the state model policy and procedure, including, but not limited to:
+Washington school districts must adopt or amend a policy and procedure prohibiting harassment, intimidation, and bullying of any student that incorporates the model policy and procedure developed by the state.
+School district policies and procedures must contain key policy and procedural elements including, but not limited to:

 - Statements prohibiting harassment, intimidation, and bullying and statements of scope indicating where and when the policy applies;